regras/mrsh-sd/README.md

 # mrsh-sd
-A similarity search tool based on mrsh-v2 and modified to take advantage of sdhash characteristics.
+A similarity search strategy based on mrsh-net and modified to take advantage of sdhash characteristics.

 ## Instructions